PowerShell/PowerShell/docs/FAQ.md

 Why does AppVeyor say "Project not found or access denied" when opening a build?
 ================================================================================

-This means you're not signed into AppVeyor.
+This error means you're not signed into AppVeyor.
 Follow these steps carefully:

 1. Click "SIGN IN" link in upper right corner